spryker/spryker-docs/docs/scos/dev/glue-api-guides/202307.0/data-exchange-api/how-to-guides/how-to-send-request-in-data-exchange-api.md

 The response payload includes all the specified fields from the request body, along with the ID of the newly created entity.

-{% endinfo_block %}

 {% info_block infoBox %}

-Note that all fields included in the request payload are marked as `isCreatable: true` in the configuration.
+All fields included in the request payload are marked as `isCreatable: true` in the configuration.
 Therefore, the API will create a new record with all the provided fields.
 However, if any of the provided fields are configured as `isCreatable: false` it will result in an error.